 - Partnering with the City of Aiken to protect the city’s trees and parkways, particularly the spectacular live oaks that line South Boundary.

 ALC preserves land through land donations and conservation easements from landowners.
-ALC directly owns approximately 640 acres, which have been donated by landowners dedicated to the preservation of open space.
-The rest of the acreage we protect has come from conservation easements donated by land owners.
+ALC directly owns approximately 733 acres, which have been donated by landowners dedicated to the preservation of open space.
+The rest of the acreage we protect comes from conservation easements donated by landowners (33 conservation easements covering over 2500 acres).
 In addition to protecting the environment, both outright donations of land and conservation easements can offer significant state and federal income tax benefits.
-Structured properly, these types of donations can reduce property taxes and estate taxes.
+Structured properly, these types of donations can reduce property taxes and estate taxes as well.

 ALC is looking for volunteers.
-If you would like to help us preserve Aiken’s special places, email us at mail@ConserveAiken.org.
+If you would like to help us protect the places you love, email us at mail@ConserveAiken.org.